 I also have an interest in systematic methods, and how genetic data can be used (or misused) when proposing a phylogeny or inferring properties of said phylogeny.

 I am excited to uncover the stories plants and genes have to tell us, and I hope you'll join me along for the ride.

 - In collaboration with Kathryn Picard and Eric Schuettpelz, I am working on improving the phylogeny for Pteridaceae, and for Australian Cheilanthes more narrowly.
-I will soon be moving into the sequencing phase, so check back for updates.
+I am including a broad sampling of Cheilanthes distans, the spores of which I have studied extensively, in order to assess whether we find interesting geographic patterns, or interesting patterns relating to the origin of triploid species.
+I am currently sequencing my samples; check back for more details.